USEFUL INFORMATION: Short introduction to bash

 echo variable3: $variable3

-It is better to use explicit variable names, rather than “variable1”, “variable2”
+It is advisable to use descriptive variable names rather than generic ones like “variable1”, “variable2”.

-For example, from a variable, $sample you want to create a filename using the contant of sample as prefix of your file using $sample_rep1.fastq.gz.
-You need to add curly brackets around sample (${sample}_rep1.fastq.gz), else the terminal will search for the variable $sample_rep1.
+For example, if you want to create a filename using the content of a variable called $sample as a prefix, such as $sample_rep1.fastq.gz, you need to add curly brackets around sample (${sample}_rep1.fastq.gz).
+Otherwise, the terminal will attempt to interpret $sample_rep1 as a single variable.

 sample="sampleA"